georocket/georocket/README.md

 ## Building

+> [!NOTE]
+> We are in the process of rewriting GeoRocket in Rust to improve performance and reduce memory footprint.
+You can still access the Kotlin implementation in the `kotlin` directory.
+The instructions below apply to the Kotlin implementation.

 GeoRocket requires Java 8 or higher.
 Run the following command to build all subprojects:

+    cd kotlin
     ./gradlew build

 The script automatically downloads the correct Gradle version, so you won't